OBDS-Training/OBDS_Precourse_Setup/precourse/macos/cgat_login.md

 # Logging into the CGAT Cluster

 You will receive a username and password for the CGAT high performance compute cluster by email.
 To access the cluster you must be on the University of Oxford network or VPN.
-Please open a terminal (MacOS Terminal or [Git bash](git_setup.md)) and type:
+Please open a terminal (MacOS Terminal) and type:

 `ssh <username>@cgatui.imm.ox.ac.uk`